jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### args

-A table containing the arguments passed when spawning the command.
+A table containing the arguments passed when spawning the command or a function that takes one argument, `params` (an object containing information about the current editor status) and returns an `args` table.
 Defaults to `{}`.

 null-ls will transform the following special arguments before spawning: